 1. Request to be laid out fullscreen

 The first step is to tell the system to lay out our app behind the system bars (in the y-axis).
-The API we use for that is setSystemUiVisibility() on view, with some flags.
-The flags we’re interested in are:
+The API we use for that is setDecorFitsSystemWindows() on the window:

 After this our views will be laid out fullscreen behind the navigation bar.

 As our app is now being laid out fullscreen, we now need to change the system bar colors to allow us to see the content behind them.

 When running on Android 10, our only task is to set the system bar colors to be fully transparent:

 On Android 10, the system is now responsible for handling all visual protection of the navigation bar content (drag handle, buttons, etc), in all navigation modes.
 This means that we no longer have to do it ourselves.
 In practice this means the system will do one of two things:

 The system bar contents change color based on the content behind it.
 Thus if the handle is above light content it changes to a dark color.
 Vice versa, changing to light when in front of dark content.
 This is what we call dynamic color adaptation.

 Alternatively, the system can apply a translucent scrim behind the system bars.
 The big caveat for this is that it only happens if your app declares